ghackebeil/gjh_asl_json/README.md

 # gjh_asl_json
 A tool providing similar functionality to that of the gjh "solver" distributed with the AMPL Solver Library.
 Result is output in JSON format.

+Installation looks something like:
+ $ cd Thirdparty/
+ $ ./get.ASL
+ $ cd ..
+ $ make